karaposu/tg-group-etl-insights/known_requirements.md

 - **FR-23**: Store pre-calculated metrics for performance

 ### Analytics (Insights Module)

 #### Message Analysis

+│ > in message analytics results you have aggregations and then all detaials of messages are in metric details\                            │
+│   \                                                                                                                                      │
+│   \                                                                                                                                      │
+│   i think we can have a table called message_analytics where we have the columns like \                                                  │
+│   \                                                                                                                                      │
+│   word length character length includes_link , theme,

 - **FR-24**: Calculate total messages, words, and characters
 - **FR-25**: Determine chat duration in days
 - **FR-26**: Calculate average message/word/character lengths